Help us match you with local pros in your area

 Get written bids before starting any HVAC work.
 The quote should outline costs for both materials and labor.
 Review all terms carefully before signing.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
 Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
-You could also consider getting a smart thermostat.
+You could also consider installing a smart thermostat.

-For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
-Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
+Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.